7 Free Mobile Games That Offer Tons of Content

 Note: Some of the free titles on Android contain ads but also offer a paid ad-free version.
 Unfortunately, many of these apps do not have a free version on iOS and must be purchased.

-There are some awesome role-playing games (RPGs) on Android, and Doom & Destiny deserves a spot on the list.
+There are some awesome RPGs on Android, and Doom & Destiny deserves a spot on the list.
 Despite being made in RPG Maker, it’s a unique title that any RPG fan should try.

 Depending on how thorough you are, you could spend 10 hours or more with this game.
 There’s also some post-game content to check out after you beat the final boss, which is a nice bonus.
 Overall, if you’re a fan of SNES-era classic RPGs like Chrono Trigger or Final Fantasy VI, this game is perfect for you.